Share This

 Bookmark and Share

-Looks like Moodle but there is more
+Looks like Wordle but there is more

 Looks a lot like Wordle in this view but Tagxedo does more.
 It combines photos with your urls, twitter, and other online materials.
 As well, the Tagxedo images are interactive, on their site, when you scroll over the image.
 You can save the image without interactivity as I have done above.
 The image above was a combination of this url and twitter.